 We were required to file within 90 days of the date of the final Closing of the Offering, a registration statement registering for resale all shares of common stock issued in the Offering, including common stock (i) included in the Units; and (ii) issuable upon exercise of the warrants included in the Units; consistent with the terms and provisions of the Registration Rights Agreement.
-The holders of any registrable securities removed from the registration statement a result of a Rule 415 or other common stock underlying such warrants with respect to any registration statement filed by us following the effectiveness of the registration statement which would permit the inclusion of these shares.
+The holders of any registrable securities removed from the registration statement a result of a Rule 415 or other comment from the SEC shall have "piggyback" registration rights for the shares of common stock or common stock underlying such warrants with respect to any registration statement filed by us following the effectiveness of the registration statement which would permit the inclusion of these shares.
 The registration statement was declared effective by the SEC on July 6, 2012.